IN DEFENSE OF DELIA: A SANGAMON NOVEL

-Hardcover and e-book
+Hardcover and large print

 In the early 1800s in a village on the Illinois frontier, young Jo Mae Proud wishes her cruel brother dead.
 Forced into prostitution by Caswell, Jo Mae discovers she is pregnant and vows to escape.